Piemontez/opencvflowdocs/src/docs/en/components/custom.md

 OpenCV-Flow allows you to create components with custom input and sources.

-Below is the component created to process the Add operator from the opencv library represented in the image above.
+Below is the component created to process the Add operator from the opencv.js.

 ```typescript
 export class PlusComponent extends CVFComponent {